Alberta Record

 · Bill / Health Governance Restructuring · enacted

-Bill 22 — Overhaul of Alberta's Health Care Governance and Centralization of Ministerial Authority
+Bill 22 — Restructuring Alberta's Health Care Governance and Centralizing Ministerial Authority

-Replaces the Regional Health Authorities Act with the Provincial Health Agencies Act, shifting to a sector-based health care delivery model and centralizing significant authority with the Minister of Health and sector-specific Ministers.
+Bill 22 replaces the Regional Health Authorities Act with the Provincial Health Agencies Act, establishing a sector-based health care delivery model and centralizing authority with the Minister of Health and sector-specific Ministers.

 What changed

-• Established a sector-based health care delivery model with four initial sectors: acute care, primary care, continuing care, and mental health and addiction (Section 1.9(1) of the new Act).
+• Establishes a sector-based health care delivery model with four initial sectors: acute care, primary care, continuing care, and mental health and addiction (Section 1.9(1)).

-• Empowered the 'oversight Minister' (Minister of Health) with broad authority over strategic direction, policy, planning, resource allocation, and performance targets for provincial health agencies and regional health authorities (Section 1.1 of the new Act).
+• Expands the Minister of Health's authority over strategic direction, policy, planning, resource allocation, and performance targets for provincial health agencies and regional health authorities (Section 1.1).

-• Granted 'sector Ministers' (e.g., Minister of Mental Health and Addiction) extensive powers over the organizational structure, management, and expenditures of provincial health agencies and regional health authorities within their sectors (Section 1.3 of the new Act).
+• Grants sector Ministers (e.g., Minister of Mental Health and Addiction) powers over the organizational structure, management, and expenditures of provincial health agencies and regional health authorities within their sectors (Section 1.3).

-• Provided a framework for the winding up and dissolution of existing regional health authorities and the transfer of their assets, liabilities, and operations to the new provincial health agencies (Sections 5.02, 5.03 of the new Act).
+• Provides a framework for winding up existing regional health authorities and transferring their assets, liabilities, and operations to new provincial health agencies (Sections 5.02, 5.03).

-• Designated provincial health agencies and regional health authorities as agents of the Crown (Section 6.2 of the new Act).
+• Designates provincial health agencies and regional health authorities as agents of the Crown (Section 6.2).

 Why it matters